KenKundert/nestedtext/doc/basic_syntax.rst

     math   : $x = \frac{{-b \pm \sqrt {b^2 - 4ac}}}{2a}$
     unicode: José and François

-Multi-line strings are specified on lines prefixed with the greater-than symbol followed by a space or a newline.
+Multi-line strings are all adjacent lines that are prefixed with a string tag; the greater-than symbol followed by a space or a newline (``>␣`` or ``>↵``).
 The content of each line starts after the first space that follows the greater-than symbol:

 .. code-block:: nestedtext